|Nutritional Guidelines (per serving)|

 Lightly score one side of the chicken breast/thigh to allow more flavor into the meat.
 Pour over marinade, turning the pieces in the sauce to saturate.
 Marinate at least 30 minutes, or up to 24 hours in the refrigerator (cover if longer than 1 hour).

-Heat up your grill/BBQ, brushing grill surface with a little vegetable oil to keep chicken from sticking.
-Place marinated chicken pieces over the hot grill, brushing with leftover marinade the first few times you turn them.
+Heat up your grill/BBQ, brushing grill surface with a little vegetable oil to keep the chicken from sticking.
+Place marinated chicken pieces over the hot grill, brushing with the remaining marinade the first few times you turn them.

 Chicken is nicely grilled when meat inside is opaque and can be easily sliced.
 Serve with Thai jasmine rice or over a salad.
 If you'd like a condiment or side sauce with this dish, Thai sweet chili sauce is very good (homemade or store-bought).

 Arrange chicken pieces directly in your baking pan and pour marinade over, turning pieces top-side down in the marinade.
 Set pan in the refrigerator at least 30 minutes or longer (up to 24 hours - cover if longer than 1 hour).

 Preheat oven to 350 F. Turn pieces right-side up, and season each piece with a little salt.

 Cover baking pan with foil, 'tenting' it over the chicken to avoid touching the skin.
 Bake 30-40 minutes, then remove from oven and add a little water in and around the pieces if the pan is drying out.
 Return to oven for a total of 1 hour.
 Remove foil and return to oven 10 minutes, or long enough to turn skin golden.
 Serve with Thai jasmine rice or potatoes on the side.
 (Tip: my husband and I like to spoon some of the sauce from the pan over our rice as we eat, it's so good.)